rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

     int 0x80
 ```

-This is good, but I wanted a better approach, one that uses fewer bytes and it's free of `NULL` bytes:
+This is good enough, but I wanted a better approach, one that uses fewer bytes and it's also free of `NULL` ones:

 ```nasm
     ; loop counter (repeats dup2() three times)